Why Is No One Talking About User Acceptance Testing?

 How to Get Started With UAT

 Normally, UAT consists of four steps.

-- But it can vary, based on whether the application is being delivered to a single customer, or whether it’s intended to be off-the-shelf software, available for purchase by anyone.
+- However, it can vary based on whether the application is being delivered to a single customer or intended to be off-the-shelf software available for anyone.

-- First, the criteria under which the software is considered to be “working” needs to be assembled.
-These are likely to be collated from the system requirements, and user stories.
+- First, the criteria under which the software is considered ” working ” must be assembled.
+These will likely be collated from the system requirements and user stories.

 - Next, a set of UAT test cases must be created.
 Centric defines a UAT test case as:

 - A set of test steps, execution conditions, and expected results developed for a particular objective, such as to exercise a particular program path or to verify compliance with a specific requirement.